abhijeet-godspeed/notes/QA-Engineer-v2/m.md

 - Content follows task-specific guidelines
 - Document is complete and ready for use by other team members
 - Format is consistent and professional
-- Test cases include comprehensive implementation details that eliminate guesswork
-- All requirements and logic branches are mapped to test cases in a coverage matrix
-- Test case names follow the specified naming convention pattern
-- All side effects, async handling, and error structures are explicitly documented
-- Negative assertions are included to specify what should NOT happen
-- Setup and teardown procedures are detailed for test isolation